maelgangloff/domain-watchdog/README.md

 - **Historical Tracking**: Know the history of a domain name, from its inception to its release into the public domain.
 - **Detailed Monitoring**: Follow the evolution of a domain name and the entities that manage it in detail.
 - **Reverse Directory**: Discover domain names associated with an entity registered with a registrar.
+- **Auto-purchase Domain**: You want the domain name of your dreams, but it is already taken?
+Domain Watchdog detects the deletion of the domain name on WHOIS and can trigger the purchase of the domain name via a provider's API

 Although the RDAP and WHOIS protocols allow you to obtain precise information about a domain, it is not possible to perform a reverse search to discover a list of domain names associated with an entity.
 Additionally, accessing a detailed history of events (ownership changes, renewals, etc.) is not feasible with these protocols.

 ## How it works?

+### RDAP search

 The latest version of the WHOIS protocol was standardized in 2004 by RFC 3912.[^1] This protocol allows anyone to retrieve key information concerning a domain name, an IP address, or an entity registered with a registry.